-From industrial manufacturing to power generation to construction – if there’s an industry with tough conditions, they use metal tags for identification.
-Stainless steel is a solution many industries turn to when they know their tags are going to be put in tough environments.
+From industrial manufacturing to power generation to construction – if there’s an industry with tough conditions, they use metal nameplates for identification.
+Stainless steel is a solution many industries turn to when they know their nameplates are going to be put in tough environments.

 Processes that Use Stainless Steel